bromagosa/Ludus/README.md

 This repository is a move to Amber Smalltalk version 0.12.4 from the [original Ludus as an Amber branch](https://github.com/bromagosa/amber/tree/ludus) (version 0.9.1).
 The name stands for *game* or *leisure* in Latin.

-Ludus has been ported to Amber 0.12.4 from 0.9.1 by [Philippe Back](https://github.com/philippeback).
+Ludus has been ported from Amber 0.12.4 to Amber 0.9.1 by [Philippe Back](https://github.com/philippeback) and [Hannes Hirzel](https://github.com/hhzl).

 ## Prerequisites